-The section suspends enforcement of an award of punitive damages during the time an appeal is pending.
-The purpose is to obviate the need for a supersedeas bond.
-However, the provision does not affect the right of a judgment creditor to perfect a lien or establish its priority.
+The provision does not affect the right of a judgment creditor to perfect a lien or establish its priority while an appeal is pending.

 SECTION 14.
 APPLICABILITY.
-This [Act] applies to all claims for
+This [Act] applies to all claims for punitive damages accruing on or after its effective date.